- Current Prices:$15,900 to $390,000

 Confederate Park is the best place to be on sunny Sunday afternoon.
 Get a picnic basket and head to the park for a light lunch and beautiful views of the downtown skyline.
 Living in this community puts you in walking distance to picturesque sidewalk cafés and delicious coffee, where nothing but good conversation and great company abounds.

-Historical atmosphere • Locally owned dive bars and coffee shops • Low housing cost.
+Low housing cost • Locally owned dive bars and coffee shops • Historical atmosphere.

 Locals Don't Love

 Vanishing historical presence • Poor public transportation • Low levels of petty theft.